TutoringAppUMD/TA/README.md

 * Login
 * Register - User signs up or logs into their account
-   * Upon Download/Opening of the application, the user is prompted to log in lr sign up to gain access to skill or subject preferences to be properly matched (student -> TA).
+   * Upon Download/Opening of the application, the user is prompted to log in or sign up to gain access to skill or subject preferences to be properly matched (student -> TA).
+* Subject/ Skill Selection Screen - User may select subjects or skills
+   * Upon selection matches will be found and user eill be taken ro the match or un,atch selection screen.
+* Match Screen - User may view matches specifications (subjects/skills, and decide whether to unmatch (next/skip) or quick chat
 * Quick Chat Screen - Chat for users to communicate upon matching (direct 1-on-1)
    * Upon registering users will be matched to either a student or TA depending on the account created, users can choose to send a quick chat to get to know one another or unmatch.
 Quick chats end up in direct messages.
 * Feedview Screen
+   * Users can view photos of problems, caption (Question), and comments (usually by TA's) under posts (solution).
+Logout button and camera button
+* Gallery Screen
-   * Allows user to upload a photo of a question or problem (student) for their matches to see, and allows users (TA's) to commemt under posts with a solution.
+   * Allows user to select a photo of a question or problem (student) for their matches to see, and write a caption (specific question)
+* Comment Screen
+   * After a user clicks comment on a post they will be taken to a seperate screen where they may type im their solution.
 *  Direct Message Screen
    * Allows user to directly message current matches this differs from the messaging screen as it appears as an option after matches have been found.